-The user’s smartphone or other digital devices also connect through the hub to control the lights and any other connected components.
+The user’s smartphone or other digital devices also connect through the hub to control the lights and other connected components.

 Unless you’re familiar with wiring techniques, installing a smart light switch may best be left to an electrician.
-If you decide to tackle the project, you’ll first have to turn off the power to the switch, remove the existing switch, and then connect the wires (as shown in the directions that come with the switch).
+If you decide to tackle the project, you’ll first turn off the power to the switch, remove the existing switch, and then connect the wires (as shown in the directions that come with the switch).

 Once the switch is installed on the wall, you’ll want to download the corresponding app on your digital device and follow the prompts to set up the app and control the switch.